v-Ajnava/azure-powershell/src/ResourceManager/ServiceBus/Commands.ServiceBus/help/New-AzServiceBusTopic.md

 ```

 ### -EnableExpress
-Indicates whether Express Entities are enabled.
-An express queue holds a message in memory temporarily before writing it to persistent storage.
+EnableExpress - a value that indicates whether Express Entities are enabled.
+An express topic holds a message in memory temporarily before writing it to persistent storage.

 ```yaml
 Type: System.Nullable`1[System.Boolean]